'Tis Pity She's a Whore: Influence

 Peter Greenaway has said that the play provided him with the main template for his 1989 film The Cook, the Thief, His Wife & Her Lover.

 The pilot episode of Midsomer Murders, "The Killings at Badger's Drift" (1997), contains references to the play.

 A song with almost the same name, "'Tis a Pity She Was a Whore", is featured on David Bowie's final studio album Blackstar (2016).
 "Sue (Or in a Season of Crime)", from the same album, loosely recounts the play's events from Annabella's decision to marry Soranzo to Giovanni's reception of her note written in blood.

 The play is referenced in Tom Stoppard's 1982 play The Real Thing.

+In the third season of Party Down, Henry Pollard (Adam Scott) directs a high school version of the play.